robtweed/node-mwire/README.md

 # node-mwire

-node.js client for accessing GT.M and Cach&#233; Globals (via adapted Redis wire protocol)
+Extension to redis-node, for accessing GT.M and Cach&#233; Globals (via M/Wire interface)

 Thanks to Brian Noguchi for advice on extending his redis-node client